353words/bitmask/README.md

 # Using Bitmasks to Reduce Memory

 You're writing an online document system that will rival Google Docs and Microsoft Office.
-Business is going very well and you get a lot of customer, and you start facing performance issues.
+Business is going very well and you get a lot of customers, and you start facing performance issues.
-You're servers start to consume a lot of memory, and you start to dig in and see how you can reduce memory consumption.
+Your servers start to consume a lot of memory, and you start to dig in and see how you can reduce memory consumption.

 After some investigation, you find out that the document cache is one of the main memory hogs.
 Each document has a set of permissions defined as: